fernandomarins/TributePage/README.txt

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/fernandomarins/pen/NNjaWz.
+This is the first project for getting FreeCodeCamp Front End Certification.

- This is the first project from FreeCodeCamp.
+It was required to create a Tribute Page and I chose Sia randomly.